Soak in the culture by visiting the various events Helsinki winter has to offer

 Warm up in the various museums in Helsinki

 When cold outside you might be tempted to warm yourself up indoors.
 What better way to do this than by exploring art at the best museums that Helsinki has to offer.
-Whilst we wait for Ateneum Art Museum's renovation to be completed, you will find four museums within a kilometre radius of the city center: Kiasma, Amos Rex, Helsinki Art Museum HAM and Kunsthalle Helsinki.
+You can find five art museums within a kilometre radius of the city center: Ateneum Art Museum, Kiasma, Amos Rex, Helsinki Art Museum HAM and Kunsthalle Helsinki.
 The Nordics are known for their design so to best experience Finnish design visit the Helsinki Design Museum.
 This museum is one of the most unique ones in Helsinki, as the history of Finnish design is presented in the museums collection exhibition through living narratives, using today's technology and digital applications.
 The completely renovated sports museum, Cultural Centre of Sports TAHTO, at the Olympic Stadium is suitable for those interested in competitive sports.

 Enjoy all the winter outdoor activities